Lincoln County COVID-19 vaccine tracker: 35% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 The five counties with the highest percentage of their population fully vaccinated in Oklahoma as of Oct.
-12 are Oklahoma County (56%), Caddo County (55%), Tulsa County (54%), Canadian County (54%) and Noble County (53%).
+19 are Oklahoma County (57%), Caddo County (55%), Canadian County (55%), Tulsa County (54%) and Noble County (54%).

 How many people in Lincoln County have received a COVID-19 vaccine?